Using fdrawcmd.sys

 BOOL f = DeviceIoControl(h, IOCTL_FDCMD_SEEK, &sp, sizeof(sp), NULL, 0, &dwRet, NULL);

-See the IOCTL codes list for details of what to pass as input and output buffers.
-For cases not needing a particular buffer, pass NULL with a size of 0.
+See the IOCTL list for details of what to pass as input and output buffers.
+Pass NULL and size 0 for unused input/output buffers.

 For efficiency, the read/write data buffers are passed directly to the driver, requiring them to be correctly aligned on system page boundaries.
 To ensure this condition is met, use VirtualAlloc to allocate the main data buffers.